-The Stephen M. Ross School of Business at the University of Michigan and the Urban and Regional Planning Program through the Rackham School of Graduate Studies offer a dual degree program that enables qualified students to pursue concurrent work in business administration and urban and regional planning, leading to the Master of Business Administration (MBA) and Master of Urban Planning (MUP) degrees.
+The Stephen M. Ross School of Business at the University of Michigan and the Urban and Regional Planning Program through the Rackham School of Graduate Studies offer a dual degree program that enables qualified students to pursue concurrent work in business administration and urban and regional planning, leading to the Master of Business Administration (MBA) and Master of Urban and Regional Planning (MURP) degrees.

 Students can complete all requirements for both degrees within six semesters of full-time study.
 Students registered in their first year of either program may apply.